Adeeb-Khan-Blogging/gatsby-blog/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Adeeb Khan
-tagline: Graphic Designer
+tagline: Fitness Youtuber
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+I'm a Youtuber, Student , a Vlogger and gamer , based in Bihar of India.
+Studying in High School.